AnujithM/Eye-Gaze-Controlled-Robot.github.io/README.md

 3. **Grid and Adjacency List:** A grid overlay is created on the frame, dividing it into cells.
 An adjacency list is maintained to represent the connections between the grid cells.

-4. **Dynamic Pathfinding:** The global path planning algorithm finds a path from a source cell to a goal cell, avoiding cells containing hands (red centroids).
+4. **Dynamic A* Pathfinding:** The dynamic A* algorithm finds a path from a source cell to a goal cell, avoiding cells containing hands (red centroids).

 5. **Frame Annotation:** The segmented frame is annotated with the detected hands, grid cells, and the path found by the A* algorithm.